johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Structure {#datamodel-structure}
 ---------
-Their is a direct mapping between the information model components and their data model implementations, with each component in the hierarchy represented by corresponding YANG containers and leaves.
+There is a direct mapping between the information model components and their data model implementations, with each component in the hierarchy represented by corresponding YANG containers and leaves.
 The following YANG tree diagram shows the complete structure:

 ~~~~~~~~~~
 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}